chriskyfung/chriskyfung.github.io/_posts/2019-09-20-Deploy-a-Compute-Instance-with-a-Remote-Startup-Script.md

 redirect_from:
  - /blog/2019/09/20/Deploy-a-Compute-Instance-with-a-Remote-Startup-Script
 excerpt: A lab summary of qwiklab GSP301 "Deploy a Compute Instance with a Remote Startup Script" | 1.
 Download Sample Startup Script | 2.
 Upload the Startup Script to a Cloud Storage Bucket | 3.
 Configure Metadata in Creating VM instance | 4.
 Inspect Instance Correctly Running Startup Script
+description:
+A step-by-step guilde for deploying a VM instance with automaticlly installing Apache web server package by using a Remote Startup Script on Google Cloud Platform.
 header:
    teaser: /images/posts/qwiklabs/qwiklabs-GSP301-configure-startup-script-url-to-metadata.png
 ---